paperless-ngx/paperless-ngx/docs/setup.md

 !!! warning

     MySQL is case insensitive by default, treating values like "Name" and "NAME" as identical.
-See `advanced-mysql-caveats`{.interpreted-text
-    role="ref"} for details.
+See [MySQL caveats](advanced##mysql-caveats) for details.

+!!! warning

+    MySQL also enforces limits on maximum lengths, but does so differently than PostgreSQL.
+It may not be possible to migrate to MySQL due to this.

 1. Stop paperless, if it is running.